 1. The more detailed your inventory, the better.

 That being said, don’t make it too complicated.
 An easy way to do a home inventory is go from room to room, photographing or video recording the contents of each room, then jotting down descriptions and details.
 Don’t forget your closets, cupboards, and drawers.
 And be sure to include the basement and garage.

 2. Your inventory checklist should have:

-Ideally you’ll never need to file a homeowner's insurance claim.
+Ideally, you’ll never need to file a homeowner's insurance claim.
 If you do, however, an updated home inventory checklist can make the process faster and easier, and help you get the most from your insurance.
-It can also provide you with peace of mind, knowing all of your possessions will be accounted for.
+It can also give you peace of mind, knowing all your possessions will be accounted for.

 To view West Bend's Personal Property Inventory checklist click here.

 Do you have any suggestions or information you'd like to share?
 I'd love to hear from you.
 Please share them in the box below.

 This article is intended for general educational and illustrative purposes only and should not be construed to communicate legal or professional advice.
 Further, this article is not an offer to sell insurance.
 Please consult with your licensed insurance agent for specific coverage details and your insurance eligibility.
 All policies are subject to the terms, conditions, limitations, definitions, and exclusions contained therein.